j---f/MatrixRain-Screensaver-Script/README.md

 **Note:** Without the font, Klingon characters will appear as tofu (empty squares).

+## Single-Alphabet Matrix Rain

+For research, font QA, and demo purposes, every supported script/alphabet has its own standalone Matrix Rain HTML file.
+These files render the rain effect using only one script at a time (e.g. only Klingon, only Cardassian, only Hebrew, etc.).

+Example files:
+- `matrixrain_klingon.html` — Klingon-only Matrix Rain
+- `matrixrain_cardassian.html` — Cardassian-only Matrix Rain
+- `matrixrain_hebrew.html` — Hebrew-only Matrix Rain
+- ...and many more, one per script in the main array

+These are auto-generated via `matrixrain_generate_all_single_script_rain.js`.

+To view a specific script's rain effect, simply open the corresponding HTML file in your browser.

+---

 ## Usage
 ### 1. Web Demo
 Visit the [Live Demo](https://j---f.github.io/MatrixRain-Screensaver-Script/) to see it in action.